OutSystems/docs-product/src/develop/ui/patterns/web/navigation/tabs/tabs.md

     The Tabs widget is displayed.

     ![](images/tabs-2-ss.png)

-1. From the Toolbox, drag the Tabs widget onto your application's screen.
+1. From the Toolbox, drag the Tabs widget into the Main Content area of your application's screen.

      ![](images/tabs-3-ss.png)